StefH/McpDotNet.Extensions.SemanticKernel/README.md

 ### Result
 ```
-Summarize the last 3 commits to the StefH/FluentBuilder repository?
+Summarize the last 3 commits to the StefH/FluentBuilder repository.
 Here are the summaries of the last three commits to the `StefH/FluentBuilder` repository:

 1. **Commit [2293880](https://github.com/StefH/FluentBuilder/commit/229388090f50a39f489e30cb535f67f3705cf61f)** (January 30, 2025)